 Would you like to tour Paisley Park?
 Let us know in the comments below!

-A Note from The Travel Mama: I did not receive any comps or media discounts to tour Paisley Park.
+Note: I did not receive any comps or media discounts to tour Paisley Park.
 This story includes affiliate links.
-Your clicks and purchases help to keep TravelMamas.com a free resource for readers like you.
+Your clicks and purchases help keep this website a free resource for readers like you.

 THANK YOU! it’s on my bucket list.
 I’m a diehard SUPER FAN or I should say admirer or appreciater bcuz he didn’t like “fan” bcuz it was short for fanatics and that was being something negative….May we all live to see the dawn.